stashed/docs/docs/concepts/crds/restoresession.md

 #### spec.task

-`spec.task` specifies the name and parameters of the [Task](/docs/concepts/crds/task.md) template used to restore the target data.
+`spec.task` specifies the name and parameters of the [Task](/docs/concepts/crds/task.md) crd to use to restore the target data.

 - **spec.task.name:** `spec.task.name` indicates the name of the `Task` template to use for this restore process.
 - **spec.task.params:** `spec.task.params` is an array of custom parameters to use to configure the task.